Nikil Saval: Writing career

+Saval is currently working on a book entitled Everything is Architecture, an analysis of the politics of industrial design.

 Political career

 Activism

 Saval was a co-founder of Reclaim Philadelphia, an organization that formed out of the Bernie Sanders 2016 presidential campaign.
 His group helped elect Larry Krasner to district attorney of Philadelphia.
 In 2018, Saval became the Ward Leader of Philadelphia's 2nd Ward.

 Pennsylvania State Senate

 In 2020, he challenged Democratic incumbent Larry Farnese for his seat in the Pennsylvania State Senate, earning the endorsement of Senator Bernie Sanders in May 2020.
 Saval based his campaign around a Green New Deal, prison reform, guaranteed affordable housing, redevelopment of Philadelphia schools, and Medicare for All.
 He beat Farnese in the primary and became de facto State Senator-elect, as he had no opposition in the general election.

-He was a member of the Democratic Socialists of America from 2014 through at least 2020.
+He became a member of the Democratic Socialists of America in 2014.
+He has historically been a member of the Democratic Socialists of America and is currently a member, as of June 2025.